 Students must maintain a C- average or better.

 Students completing a minor in Hispanic Studies must take six courses, including 301 and 312.
 Three of the six courses must be taken at Roosevelt University.
 Two of the three classes must be at the 300 level.

 Five different courses of study are available to the student pursuing a minor (see options listed below).
 Students' proficiency level in Spanish determines which course of study they follow.

 SPAN 301: Conversation and Composition (in Spanish), offered every fall.
 This course is required.

 SPAN 312: Readings in Hispanic Culture (in Spanish), offered every spring; This course develops students’ ability to read in Spanish, while continuing to refine their writing, comprehension and speaking abilities.
 Short and classic texts by historic and contemporary Hispanic authors will be read.
 This course is required.

-3XX: Cross-listed courses, taught in English, which are thematically related to the Hispanic world taught in English in the Departments of English, History, Sociology, Political Science, Economics, etc. Cross-listed 3XX courses can be taken either before or at the same time as 301 and 312.
+3XX: Cross-listed courses which are thematically related to the Hispanic world taught in English in the Departments of Literature and Languages, History, Sociology, Political Science, Economics, etc. Cross-listed 3XX courses can be taken either before or at the same time as 301 and 312.

 This course of study is for a student who is beginning at the most basic level and consists of six courses with a three-year sequence minimum.